COMMON NAME (SCIENTIFIC NAME)Terrapene ornate

 Box turtles have sharp beaks for tearing food items into smaller, more manageable bite-sized pieces.
 Their sharp claws allow then to dig in the dirt to find food and help them traverse their environment easier.

 Behavior and Life Cycle

-After a female box turtle matures, it will typically lay 3-6 eggs, each of which are thin-shelled eggs.
+Box turtles are oviparous, meaning they lay eggs outside the body.
+They will typically lay 3-6 eggs, each of which are thin-shelled eggs.
 Unlike most species, the eggs are laid and left unguarded.
 Females of this species can store sperm for several years and produce fertile offspring up to four years after copulation.

 Mating usually takes place in the spring.
 Each year, females will usually have 1-2 clutches of eggs, which consist of 1-8 eggs.
 These eggs are white, brittle, and incubate for 70 days.
 When hatched, they are about 3 cm in size.
 The nests for these eggs are in well-drained places and are not too deep, about 5-6 cm.

 Most male western box turtles reach sexual maturity when their plastron is 10- 11 cm long.
 For females, the number is 11-13 cm.
 Males are usually 8-9 years old at this point, while females normally do not reach sexual maturity until they are 10-11 years of age.These turtles hibernate from October to March.